wri/demographic-identifier/README.md

 ## Issues / To-do

 This toolkit is still very much in the research stage and is a work in progress.
 The scripts and file/folder handling are not perfect.
 I hope to transition the entirety of the toolkit to Python 3 and remove the R dependencies if possible.
 I also hope to streamline the scripts to require less user handling of the workflow.

+The semantics and topics stage is still being investigated, and methodologies / code will be added in the upcoming weeks (as well as results for the first case study!!)